yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 Trips:

-* Gender riding the bicicles (unknown, male, female)
+* Gender riding the bicicles (male, female)
 * Start station name
 * End station name
-* Trip duration in seconds
+* Trip duration
 * Customer plan that determines the rate charged for the trip

 ## Questions answered on the dashboard

-1. What are the most popular stations by gender?
+1. What are the most popular starting stations by gender?
+2. What are the most popular ending stations by gender?
-2. What are the top 5 most popular stations to combine?
+3. What are the top 5 most popular stations to combine?
 (SQL)
-3. What are the peak times on weekdays?
+4. What are the peak times on weekdays?
 (SQL)
-4. What is the capacity in what stations?
-5. What is the total number of stations and what is the total number of stations available?

-Citibike dashboard - Mon March 27 after Omar's input | Updated: Fri Apr 21

-1. How much use do people in NYC give to bicycles per gender?
-2 What are the top 5 most popular stations?
-**Check if need to maybe remove the phrase "both genders."
-I do not think it makes sense there
-3. What are the most popular times on Weekdays?
+5. What are the peak times on weekends?
+(SQL)
-4. What stations have the highest capacity and may need to increase their size?
-5. What stations have less use and could disappear?
-6. What stations have available bicycles?
-7. What stations have disabled bicycles?
-8. What is the generation #1 riding the bicycles per year?
-(MUST CHECK question)
+6. From April 2017 to September 2018, what is the first generation that is riding the bicycles?
+(SQL)